Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-Once I got through, the second and third flags fell rather quickly, allowing me to get my passing score by the 30 or so hour mark(can't remember the exact time though).
-By then, I was tired and fairly pissed at the issues I was having(I had to reset Covenant 3 times during my exam in total because everything became unresponsive, and start from scratch to regain all my lost Grunts(which is sort of like a shell on the targets)).
+Once I got through, the second and third flags fell rather quickly, allowing me to get my passing score by the 30th or so hour(can't remember the exact time though).
+By then, I was tired and fairly pissed at the issues I was having(I had to reset Covenant 3 times during my exam in total because everything became unresponsive, and start from scratch to regain my progress.
 I knew where the last flag was, and how to get it, but Covenant decided to crap out on me again, so I called it a day.

 All in all, my total exam time was definitely much slower than most(I read that the average is below 24 hours comfortably).
-If not for the issues I faced, I most likely would have done it in less than 6-8 hours.
+If not for the issues I faced, I believe below 10 hours was a very realistic target.
 Perhaps even faster if I actually completed the labs prior to the exam, as there were some things I had to learn on the spot.